Updated: February 10, 2021

 Below are nine strategies that these establishments are employing to trick you into spending unnecessarily while shopping, and what you can do to beat them in their own game.

 1. Doing weekend and payday sales

-Holding a mall-wide sale during weekends and paydays is one of the oldest tricks in the book that get people to spend more.
+Holding a mall-wide sale during weekends and paydays is one of the oldest tricks in the book that gets people to spend more.

-Don’t go to the mall if you don’t need to buy anything, and go first thing in the morning, when there’s less people shopping.
+Don’t go to the mall if you don’t need to buy anything, and go first thing in the morning, when there are fewer people shopping.

 2. Using bigger and conveniently-placed shopping carts and baskets

 It’s been proven by several studies that customers will tend to buy more items when they have a bigger shopping cart.
 This also explains why shopping baskets are now conveniently placed around department stores.

 If you’re out to buy just a few items, don’t get a shopping cart.
 If possible, ditch the basket and carry your purchases by hand instead.